Sorry, you need to enable JavaScript to visit this website.

 Thesis / Dissertation

-The PhD is examined by thesis (maximum of 60,000 words) and viva, usually held in Cambridge.
+The PhD is examined by thesis (maximum of 60,000 words) and viva with two examiners, usually held in Cambridge.

 Details of the process vary between departments and students should contact their departmental postgraduate administrator for further information.